-Earning a Registered Cardiac Sonography (RCS) credential through the Cardiovascular Credentialing International (CCI) (www.cci-online.org) can be accomplished through multiple pathways.
-The KPSAHS program meets the qualification requirements for CCI's qualification #RCS4:
+Earning a Registered Cardiac Sonography (RCS) credential through the Cardiovascular Credentialing International (CCI) (cci-online.org/) can be accomplished through multiple pathways.
+The KPSAHS program meets the qualification requirements for CCI's qualification RCS4:

-- 1. Have a high school diploma or general education diploma (GED) at time of application. - 2.
-Be a graduate of a programmatically accredited program in cardiac ultrasound (echocardiography). - 3.
-Pass the Cardiac Ultrasound Certification Examination.
+- 1. have a high school diploma or general education diploma (i.e., GED) at time of application - 2. be a graduate of a programmatically accredited program in cardiac ultrasound (echocardiography) - 3. pass the Cardiac Ultrasound Certification Examination

-The Kaiser Permanente School of Allied Health Sciences diagnostic medical sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) (www.caahep.org) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS) (www.jrcdms.org).
-Address: 9355 - 113th St. N, #7709, Seminole, FL, 33775, (727) 210-2350, (www.caahep.org).
+The Kaiser Permanente School of Allied Health Sciences Diagnostic Medical Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) (caahep.org) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS) (ircdms.org).
+Address: 9355 - 113th St. N, #7709, Seminole, FL 33775, (727) 210-2350.